-By the way, Congress implemented a similar cost-saving measure with Medicare supplement insurance.
+By the way, Congress implemented a similar cost-saving measure with Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.....
 As of 1 January 2020, new Medicare beneficiaries cannot buy a Medigap plan that covers the Part B deductible.
 The hope is that this change will reduce unnecessary doctor visits.

 Reason 6: Plan Benefits, Costs, and Providers Change Every Year

 This is true.
-Under the rules set out by the Centers for Medicare and Medicaid Services (CMS), insurers may change the benefits and costs in their plans.
+Under the rules set out by the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs....
+(CMS), insurers may change the benefits and costs in their plans.
 They are also allowed to change their provider networks.

 This is the primary reason Medicare Advantage members should compare plans every year.
 Unfortunately, most enrollees don’t.